 On the contrary.

-The Common Agriculture Policy creates food surpluses and hurts farmers in the world's poorest countries!
+The common agriculture policy creates food surpluses and hurts farmers in the world's poorest countries!

+Did you know that the average EU farmer receives less than half of what the average US farmer receives in public support?
 The days of 'wine lakes' and 'butter mountains' are long gone.

 Cohesion policy is an expensive charity!